tier4/ros2_v4l2_camera/README.md

     character '[FOURCC](http://fourcc.org/)' code [supported by
     V4L2](https://linuxtv.org/downloads/v4l-dvb-apis/uapi/v4l/videodev.html)
     and by your camera.
 The node outputs the available formats supported by your camera when started.
+    Currently supported: `"YUYV"` or `"GREY"`

 * `output_encoding` - `string`, default: `"rgb8"`

     The encoding to use for the output image.
-Currently supported: "rgb8" or "yuv422".
+    Currently supported: `"rgb8"`, `"yuv422"` or `"mono8"`.

 * `image_size` - `integer_array`, default: `[640, 480]`